KSP-KOS/EditorTools/SublimeText3/README.md

 ### Customization

 If you wish to make alternations or additions to the definition, you can use [PackageDev](https://github.com/SublimeText/PackageDev) along with the `kOS.YAML-tmlLanguage` file in the [src directory](https://github.com/KSP-KOS/EditorTools/blob/develop/SublimeText3/src) to create your own version.
-While you can edit the `.tmlLanguage` file directly and skip the PackageDev route, the `.YAML-tmlLanguage` file is more readable, and easier to manipulate.
+If using `kOS.sublime-syntax`, PackageDev is not required as the syntax file can be edited directly.

+While both methods work, `.sublime-syntax` files are much easier to read and work with.

 An overview of creating syntax definitions in Sublime Text can be [found here](http://docs.sublimetext.info/en/latest/extensibility/syntaxdefs.html).